 Everyone has the right to feel safe at home.
-If you are experiencing any form of abuse, domestic violence, or control, you should know your rights.
+If you are experiencing any form of abuse, domestic violence, or control, you have options.
 Domestic violence can be physical abuse like slapping, hitting, or choking, but it can also be emotional abuse like making you feel afraid, taking your money or keeping you away from friends or family, and is used to try and control you.
 The following organizations are here to help.

 Where to Seek Help and More Information: